Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 Cookies

 Cookies are limited to ~4KB.
-Moreover, the provided data object has been JSON-serialized, encrypted and then base64 string encoded, then that value has been put into another object that's JSON-serialized, and that string (the actual cookie value) is URI-encoded (e.g, replacing " " with %20, etc).
-Taking into account all these steps that inflate your data size further towards the 4KB limit, you might only be able to squeeze ~2-3KB of original application data in, under the limit.
+Moreover, the provided data object has been JSON-serialized and URI-encoded (e.g, replacing " " with %20, etc).
+These steps inflate your data size further towards the 4KB limit, so you might only be able to squeeze ~3KB of original application data in, under the limit.

 Also, cookies are typically sent on every request to a first-party origin server (images, CSS, fetch calls, etc).
 So that data (encrypted, of course) will be sent remotely, and will significantly weigh down all those requests.